argoproj/argo-cd/docs/operator-manual/declarative-setup.md

     --principal-arn arn:aws:iam::<AWS_ACCOUNT_ID>:role/<IAM_CLUSTER_ROLE>
 ```

-The role Argo CD assumes will then grant cluster admin permissions to the cluster being added.
+The above role is granted cluster admin permissions via `AmazonEKSClusterAdminPolicy`.
+The Argo CD management role that
+assume this role is therefore granted the same cluster admin permissions when it generates an API token when adding the
+associated EKS cluster.

 **AWS Auth (Depreciated)**

-Instead of using Access Entries, you may wish to use `aws-auth`.
+Instead of using Access Entries, you may need to use the depreciated `aws-auth`.

 If so, the `roleARN` of each managed cluster needs to be added to each respective cluster's `aws-auth` config map (see
 [Enabling IAM principal access to your cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html)), as